 Early in a band's career it's not uncommon to lose a member or two.
-In the case of Attack Attack! it was Ricky Lortz and Nick White.
-What is unusual is the departure of a founding member who is also the frontman.
+In the case of Attack Attack!, originally known as Shazam but changed due to copyright issues, it was Ricky Lortz and Nick White.
+What was unusual was the departure of a founding member who is also the frontman.
 That happened to the Westerville, OH, band in '08 when Austin Carlile was fired mid-tour due to personal differences.

 But before Carlile departed, Attack Attack! issued the EP "If Guns Are Outlawed, Can We Use Swords?"
 That effort got them signed to Rise Records and led to their debut full-length album, "Someday Came Suddenly."
 While the album cracked the Top 30 (#25) on the Billboard Indie Chart, it scraped the bottom of the Billboard 200 Album Chart (#193).